Your Surgery or Fluid Drain Can Advance FLC Research

 What is the FCF Biobank?

 The FCF Biobank is a centralized repository of tumor tissue, drained fluid and blood samples contributed by fibrolamellar patients.
 Our biobank protects and preserves these samples so we can distribute them to researchers all over the world, free of charge, to support important research into the disease.
 Additionally, our biobank collects clinical information from fibrolamellar patients to enable research into factors that affect treatment and outcomes.
+By sharing freely with scientists, research using your donated samples will provide new insights, ultimately leading to more effective FLC treatments.

 In this video from the FCF’s September 17, 2020 Virtual Fall Gathering, Patty Cogswell discusses the FCF Biobank Program.